HeyItsGilbert/MazeRats/README.md

 # MazeRats

-Create PC's, NPC's, and monsters in PowerShell!
+A MazeRats generator in powershell!

 ## Overview